-Cannabis consumers in Washington will soon have assurances that their favorite plant is far less likely to be tainted by nasty banned pesticides than has been the case in the past.
+Cannabis consumers in Washington will soon have assurances that their favorite plant is far less likely to be tainted by nasty banned pesticides than has been the case in the past, thus making cannabis safer.
 While hundreds of pesticides are banned, testing for them has not been mandatory.
 And, while penalties for violating the ban are stiff, enforcement has been lackluster.
 Why?
 Because the state hasn’t performed random testing on cannabis for banned pesticides.
 But, thanks to the work of many resilient cannabis journalists, that will soon change.

 Washington State Liquor and Cannabis Board (WSLCB) announced plans to invest $1.15 million into protecting consumers by conducting spot testing.
 They have contracted with the Washington State Department of Agriculture (WSDA) to screen for prohibited pesticides.
 The WSDA will be dedicating two full-time employees to conduct screens of more than 100 common — but illegal — pesticides.
 They estimate they will be able to conduct more than 75 samples per month.